FallenTimeBuild/Plooshi-Docs/README.md

 ## FAQ

+**Can i host this myself**

+Yes, it is recommended that you Host this on a machine with atleast 2 cores, 4 gb of ram, fast network and large ammounts of bandwith for the optimal experience.

 **How can I get official Plooshi Docs domains?**

 You should join the official Plooshi Docs Discord for official links